What is the larynx?

 How is laryngeal paralysis diagnosed?

-How is laryngeal paralysis treated?
+How is laryngeal paralysis treated in dogs and cats?

 What does the surgery involve?